-Seven approved Art elective studio hours (20-21 hours)
+Seven approved Art elective studio courses (21 hours)

 The individual art major will be designed with art department chair approval.
 During the sophomore year, art students will be evaluated and an elective course of study will be tailored for the individual student reflecting his or her strengths.
 The program can also be designed for students who want a broad liberal arts education.
 Such a degree can help prepare a student to enter careers in art, which demand experience in many areas.
 Students in art are encouraged to design the most intensive art program possible.
 This is especially important for students with future plans for studying art on the graduate level.
-Each art major sophomore through senior will be required to enter two local, regional or national art shows per year.